-The San Diego County Department of Environmental Health Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
+The San Diego County, Department of Environmental Health and Quality (DEHQ), Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
 Our commitment is embedded in our goals and objectives that focus on reducing risks that can lead to foodborne illness.
 We also support sustainable environments by encouraging fresh local foods.
 Click here to view our Community and Culinary Gardens page.

 There are 18 cities with more than 13,800 permanent retail food facilities in San Diego County, including over 8,100 restaurants.
 Any person operating a retail food facility (including vending vehicles or a catering business) is required by law to apply for and obtain a valid public health permit.
 Our Environmental Health Specialists conduct more than 32,000 inspections at these food facilities each year.

 FOOD FACILITY INSPECTIONS

 FHD conducts risk-based inspections, which means we focus on items that strongly affect food safety and foodborne illness.
 In a risk-based inspection, issues such as handwashing, food temperatures, and dishwashing are more important than a missing light bulb or a broken tile.

 Our team of Environmental Health Specialists conduct inspections using a statewide standard "Food Inspection Report".
 The Food Inspection Report lists all possible violations, including Major Violations, Minor Violations and Good Retail Practices, and is an excellent tool for food facility operators to uphold the highest level of food safety.
 Specialists receive continuous training on inspection procedures to ensure that food facilities across the County are held to the same high standard.

 MOBILE FOOD FACILITY INSPECTIONS